deepfakes/faceswap/USAGE.md

 python faceswap.py train -h
 ```

 Some of the plugins have configurable options.
-You can find the config options in: `<faceswap_folder>\plugins\traom\config.ini`.
+You can find the config options in: `<faceswap_folder>\config\train.ini`.
 Train needs to have been run at least once to generate the config file

 ## CONVERT